 P.S.-This post consists of two separate visits...

 Enmoladas $9.30 :: Three corn tortillas folded into triangles and filled with refried beans, topped with mole negro, sprinkled with a blend of queso fresco and cotija, topped w/ pickled onions.

 Red Iguana specializes in several mole (MO-leh) sauces.
 Watch the DDD video below to truly appreciate what they do.
 We learned on the video that to get a good taste of the flavors of a mole, order the enmoladas.
-That's exactly what I ordered and I LOVED it.
+That's exactly what I ordered and I loved it.
 I had already tried the mole negro, so I requested the Mole Verde (made w/ avocados) and the Mole Pablano (made w/ bananas, sesame seeds, and ancho chiles).
 I was happy to see how beautiful the dish was with those two moles, and you can see in the picture that they don't skimp on the sauce.
 Read more about the moles and other dishes on their menu HERE.